 The permittee shall at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the permittee to achieve compliance with the conditions of this permit.
-Proper operation and maintenance also includes adequate laboratory controls and appropriate quality assurance procedures.
+Proper operation and maintenance also include adequate laboratory controls and appropriate quality assurance procedures.
 This provision requires the operation of back-up or auxiliary facilities or similar systems which are installed by a permittee only when the operation is necessary to achieve compliance with the conditions of the permit.
+The permittee shall periodically calibrate and perform maintenance procedures on all monitoring instrumentation at intervals to ensure accuracy of measurements.